sowmya9029/Milestone1-softwaretesting/README.md

 #Description:
 Minimal ToDo is an android app where you can track your daily todos.
 With this app, you can create your own todo list and manage by setting date and time.
-Alogn with date and time, you can set reminder and snooze options for created todos.
+Along with date and time, you can set reminder and snooze options for created todos.

 # 2.1.
 Location of unit tests
 The local unit tests of an Android project are located in the `app/src/test` folder.